 The holidays should be an enjoyable time of year; spending time with family, enjoying delicious foods, and simply having some time to relax are all typical cornerstones of the holiday season.
 For those recovering from alcoholism, however, the holidays can be downright stressful.
 Oftentimes, family and work gatherings lead to a great deal of temptation to give into old habits and have a drink.
-If you are a recovering addict, it is best to prepare for the upcoming holiday season ahead of time so that you can have the strength to stay sober while still having a great time at all of your holiday get-togethers.
-This article will provide you with some tips for staying sober this holiday season.
+If you are a recovering addict, it is best to prepare for the upcoming sober holiday season ahead of time so that you can have the strength to stay sober while still having a great time at all of your holiday gatherings.
+This article will provide you with some tips for having a sober holiday season.

 While everybody else is indulging in alcoholic beverages and making fools of themselves, indulge yourself in some of your favorite treats.
 After all, when you give up alcohol and stay sober, your metabolism naturally boosts itself.
 As a result, you can afford to snack on a few extra cookies or holiday desserts here and there.
 Indulging in snacks in addition to conversing with friends and family will help to get your mind off of the presence of alcohol and will help you to have a good time while sober.

 Another good way to stay sober during the holiday season is to understand that the holidays in and of themselves are created by our cultures.
 In reality, any holiday is just another day in the life, so it should not be any more difficult to avoid drinking on a holiday than on any other day, right?